‘He would do anything for his boys’: Medal of Honor recipient honored in Weymouth

 “He would do anything for his soldiers, his boys.
 And that’s what he called them,” Paul Monti said.
 “He would ask that the medal be given to all the guys that he served with.
 That’s who he was.”

-Paul Monti and others honored Jared at Shea Memorial Grove Park in Weymouth Sunday, where a plaque honoring Jared was unveiled.
+Paul Monti and others honored Jared at Shea Memorial Grove Park in Weymouth, where a plaque in remembrance of Jared was unveiled.

 “It’s just wonderful to see the local community come out to honor a local hero, a legitimate local hero,” said Marc Frattasio of ANA Patriot Squadron, which maintains the park.